winterland1989/monad-log/README.md

         levelDebug
         tid

+    replicateM_ 100 $
+        forkIO . runLogT' logger . withMyLogThreadId $ do  -- use runLogT' here.
+            info "This is simple log 2"

     runLogTSafe logger $ do
         info "This is simple log 1"

-    replicateM_ 100 $
-        forkIO . runLogT' logger . withMyLogThreadId $ do
-            info "This is simple log 2"
+        liftIO $ forever $ threadDelay maxBound  -- Don't exit main thread, or logger will be cleaned.
 ```

 + Customized logging environment: